-Check from this link if you are allowed to drive in Finland with your current driving license: Validity of foreign driving licences in Finland | Ajokortti-info.
-Also, make sure that all the required drivingrelated costs (such insurance, car inspection, and taxes) are up-to-date, since otherwise driving is not allowed.
+Check if you are allowed to drive in Finland with your current driving license: Validity of foreign driving licenses in Finland | Ajokortti-info.
+Also, make sure that all the required driving-related costs (such insurance, car inspection, and taxes) are up to date, since otherwise driving is not allowed.